Naive Pastors, Here is How Leadership Really Works

 What Else Is Really Going On

 Where I want to go with this, is to write about and talk about those other parts of leadership.
-Plenty of resources about practical skills and tips; plenty about inspirationally teaching about the Bible.
+(Elsewhere, plenty of resources about practical skills and tips; plenty about inspirationally teaching about the Bible.)

 What’s missing?
-Here’s some items I’m noticing (or shall I say, not seeing), in no particular order:
+Here’s some items I’m noticing (or shall I say, not seeing), in no particular order, and will work into a blog series:

 - power dynamics– the organizational structure of a church, both formal and informal, affects the way people interact in a said church, and often it does not have a direct correspondence to spiritual maturity